GuCJ-Acc/LLIO-Dataset/README.md

 ### Rosbag Download
-- Some rosbag for the sequence is provided in link [Google Drive](https://drive.google.com/drive/folders/1w2_4lR7wVIgLpnxfRJwVT1kJBXl-jMyI), which contains the ground truth.
+- Some of the sequence is provided in link [Google Drive](https://drive.google.com/drive/folders/1w2_4lR7wVIgLpnxfRJwVT1kJBXl-jMyI), which contains the ground truth.
 We obtain truth values through RTK sensor.
+We will publish other datasets in the future.
 - The sequence with **A1_** label can be used for testing the [Leg-KILO](https://github.com/ouguangjun/Leg-KILO), and our tested the pole length parameters of the legged robot as follows:

 ```